-Bonus step for improving your BTC privacy using obfuscation:
+When using BTC: bonus step for improving your privacy using obfuscation:

-You might want to consider the use of Wasabi (https://wasabiwallet.io/ [Archive.org]) for your BTC transactions using their "CoinJoin feature" to further cover your tracks.
+You might want to consider the use of Wasabi (https://wasabiwallet.io / [Archive.org]) for your BTC transactions using their "CoinJoin feature"553 to further cover your tracks.
 This would mean swapping your Monero for BTC to a Wasabi Wallet instead of a normal Wallet.
 And then using that Wasabi Wallet for your BTC transactions using their CoinJoin feature.